Requirements for New or Newly-Remodeled Food Service Facilities (FSFs)

 FSFs must have their grease control equipment inspected and certified periodically.
 Certification should only be performed by KUB personnel and is needed to ensure all the grease control equipment’s components are installed and working properly.
 In order for a certification inspection to occur, the FSF will need to schedule and coordinate their grease control equipment to be completely cleaned out while KUB is onsite so it can be inspected while it is empty.
 If the FSF’s equipment passes the certification, no further action is required.
 If the FSF’s equipment fails the certification, the FSF must develop a plan detailing how the issues found during the certification inspection will be corrected.

-Any additive placed into the grease control equipment or building discharge line system on a constant or regular basis is prohibited.
+KUB prohibits placing any additive into the grease control equipment or building discharge line systems on a constant or regular basis.
 Such additives include, but are not limited to, chemicals, acids, caustics, enzymes, commercially available bacteria, emulsifiers, surfactants, or other additives designed to absorb, purge, consume, treat, or otherwise eliminate fats, oils, and grease.
 KUB may give written approval to use additives under specific circumstances; however, approved additive use will not alter the cleaning schedule assigned by KUB.
 In addition, approved use of additives may be disallowed by KUB at any time.

 Grease Control Equipment Maintenance, Cleaning or Pumping

-The FSF at their expense must maintain and clean all grease control equipment serving their facility.
+The FSF, at its expense, must maintain and clean all grease control equipment serving its facility.
 Interceptors must be completely pumped out a minimum of once every three months, or more frequently as required by KUB, to meet the intent of the Grease Control Program.
 Grease traps must be completely cleaned out a minimum of once every month, or more frequently as required by KUB, to meet the intent of the Grease Control Program.

+KUB is mandated by the Tennessee Department of Environment and Conservation and the Environmental Protection Agency to maintain and enforce our Grease Control Program.
 KUB has the administrative authority to enforce this program.
-When KUB finds a user has violated or is violating the intent of the program, KUB will initiate corrective actions as outlined in the KUB’s Wastewater Rules and Regulations Grease Control Program Enforcement Response Guide.
+When KUB finds a user has violated or is violating the intent of the program, KUB will initiate corrective actions as outlined in KUB’s Wastewater Rules and Regulations Grease Control Program Enforcement Response Guide.